Friends of Patterson Park

 Friends and Lovers of Willowbrook Reach

 FLWR is a group of neighbors dedicated to caring for Willowbrook Reach, one of the few publicly-accessible wild spaces remaining on Boggy Creek.
-The Willowbrook Reach greenbelt is a natural gem nestled within Austin’s urban core where neighbors meet to walk their dogs, herons fish, snapping turtles breed, and butterflies and owls fly.
+The Willowbrook Reach greenbelt is a natural gem nestled within Austin’s urban core where neighbors meet to walk, herons fish, snapping turtles breed, and butterflies and owls fly.